370: No Such Thing As George Clooney In A Blackcurrant Suit

 It's just trying to stop people from doing bad things around your house.
 Exactly.

 No turning in this driveway.
-That's my favourite button that people put up.
+That's that's my favourite button that people put up.

 This gate's permanently in use.
 Permanently in use.